-Kettle Foods is a private limited company registered in England and Wales, company number 2238320.
+Kettle Foods is a private limited company registered in England and Wales; company number 2238320.

-During the initial period covered by this statement Kettle Foods was owned by Campbell Soup Company but since 11^{th} October 2019, it has been owned by Valeo Foods.
-Kettle Foods is a UK snack manufacturer supplying snack food to a number of countries and employing over 450 people in the UK.
+During the period covered by this statement Kettle Foods was owned by Valeo Foods.
+Kettle Foods is a UK snack manufacturer supplying snack food to several countries and employing on average 420 people in the UK.